-Explore our online resources
+Explore our digital resources

 100 Images of Migration is the exhibition with which we launched the Migration Museum Project in 2013.
 The product of a competition run with the Guardian newspaper, it’s a collection of images by professional and amateur photographers that tell a compelling story about what migration means to people across the UK.